OpenNebula/docs/source/administration/sunstone_gui/suns_views.rst

 vCenter Cloud View
 ------------------

-View designed to present the valid operations agaist a vCenter infrastructure to a cloud consumer.
+View designed to present the valid operations agaist a vCenter infrastructure for a cloud consumer.
+This view should be used if you are using vCenter as only hypervisor platform in your cloud.

 Requirements
 ============